komyg/srt-helper/README.md

 This package has the following commands:

+### Activate

+This command will only active this package.
+It can be used just to show the syntax highlight or for testing purposes.

+Note: this package can also be activated using the **srt copy paste** and the **choose destination editor commands**.

 ### Srt copy paste

 This command will copy the currently selected text and paste it in place of the first *- Untranslated subtitle -* tag it finds in the destination editor (the text editor that contains the untranslated subtitles).